-Once a mapping $\mu: S \to T$ is defined, the last step of the Data Fitting process is to restructure the source instance $I_S$ by applying the transformations defined in $\mu$ .
-This does not imply only relabeling but may also involve structure changes.
-For instance, consider the entity genre illustrated in Figure 6, which originally is descedent of entity CD.
-However, in the target schema attributes of genre and CD are mapped to a single entity album.
+Once a mapping $\mu: S \to T$ is defined, the last step of the Data Fitting process is to restructure the source instance I_S by applying the transformations implied by μ .
+This does not entail only relabeling but may also involve structural changes.
+For instance, recall that in Figure 6 genres are descendants of CDs in the source instance, while in the target both entities are merged together into a single one.